MaximilianStammnitz/MSG/README.md

 ## Contact

-This wrapper was written by Max Stammnitz, Transmissible Cancer Group (2020), with some UNIX inspirations from [Adrian Baez-Ortega](https://github.com/baezortega), Wellcome Sanger Institute and svimmer/Graphtyper testing support from [Hannes Eggertson](https://github.com/hannespetur), deCODE Genetics.
+This script was written by Max Stammnitz, Transmissible Cancer Group (2020), with some UNIX inspirations from [Adrian Baez-Ortega](https://github.com/baezortega), Wellcome Sanger Institute and svimmer/Graphtyper testing support from [Hannes Eggertson](https://github.com/hannespetur), deCODE Genetics.
 Please get in touch if there are any issues: maxrupsta {at} gmail.com